josebarbamontoya/chrono-sta/README.md

 Chrono-STA is supported on Unix, macOS, and Windows.

-To download Chrono-STA, use git, and clone with `--recursive`.
+To download Chrono-STA, use `git`, and clone with `--recursive`.
 In a terminal or command prompt session, type:
 ```
 git clone --recursive https://github.com/josebarbamontoya/chrono-sta
 ```